lukaselmer/ethz-web-scale-data-mining-project/README.md

 TODO: add some more doc, references, etc.

-@hany-abdelrahman: the WSDA directory should probably be renamed to something more meaningful.
+@hany-abdelrahman: the WSDA directory should probably be renamed to something more meaningful :wink:

 Author: [Hany Abdelrahman](https://github.com/hany-abdelrahman)